 Freelancing can be great but it can also be pretty hard.
-Work slowly starts taking up too much of your time – you find you don’t have time to spend with friends and family, you forget about your hobbies, etc. We associate burnout with the corporate world but it is also something that affects freelancers.
+Your work slowly starts taking up too much of your time and you find that you don’t have time left for any hobbies or to spend with friends and family.
+We associate burnout with the corporate world but it is also something that affects freelancers.
 Here’s what you can do about it.

 Freelancing is pretty exciting.
 You get the flexibility to work from anywhere.
 You can choose your schedule.
 And you get the freedom to pick the kind of work you want.
 No-fuss, no muss.